 The form of proxy that will be supplied by your broker will be similar to the Proxy provided to registered shareholders by the Corporation.
 However, its purpose is limited to instructing the intermediary how to vote your Common Shares on your behalf.
 Most brokers now delegate responsibility for obtaining instructions from clients to Broadridge Financial Solutions, Inc. ("Broadridge") in Canada and in the United States.
 Broadridge mails a voting instruction form (a "VIF") in lieu of the Proxy provided by the Corporation.
 The VIF will name the same persons as the Corporation's Proxy to represent your Common Shares at the Meeting.
 You have the right to appoint a person (who need not be a Beneficial Shareholder of the Corporation) other than the persons designated in the VIF to represent your Common Shares at the Meeting, and that person may be you.
 To exercise this right, insert the name of your desired representative (which may be you), in the blank space provided in the VIF.
 The completed VIF must then be returned to Broadridge by mail or facsimile or given to Broadridge by phone or over the internet, in accordance with Broadridge's instructions.
 Broadridge then tabulates the results of all instructions received and provides appropriate instructions respecting voting of Common Shares to be represented at the Meeting.
-If you receive a VIF from Broadridge, you cannot use it to vote Common Shares directly at the Meeting - the VIF must be returned to Broadridge, in accordance with its instructions, well in advance of the Meeting, in order to have your Common Shares voted or to have an alternate representative duly appointed to attend and vote your Common Shares at the Meeting.
+If you receive a VIF from Broadridge, you cannot use it to vote Common Shares directly at the Meeting, in order to have your Common Shares voted or to have an alternate representative duly appointed to attend and vote your Common Shares at the Meeting.